Griffingj/voila-fs-di/README.md

 ```

 `fsGraph` expects that modules that match the glob patterns export a function as `module.exports`
 or `default`.
-The function are passed to the `deriveKey` option to determine the di key.
+Each function is passed to the `deriveKey` option to determine its di key.
 The
 function arguments are parsed and should coincide with the other keys in the graph--this does not
-work with compiled destructuring.
+work with transpiled destructuring.

 resourceService.js
 ```javascript